Federated Nonlinear System Identification: Introduction

 \section{Introduction}

 Dynamical system models describe how a system evolves over time based on its current state, control inputs, and external disturbances.
-These models are central to fields including control theory, physics, and robotics \citep{willems1989models}.
-A common class of such systems is linear time-invariant (LTI) systems, where the next state and output are linear functions of the current state and input, governed by parameters that remain constant over time \citep{10.1145/3178126.3178150}.
-In contrast, nonlinear systems allow these dependencies to be governed by nonlinear functions, offering more accurate representations for many real-world systems with complex or nonstationary behavior \citep{guckenheimer2013nonlinear, Jiang_2019}.
+These models are important to fields such as control theory, physics, and robotics \cite{willems1989models}.
+A common category of systems is linear time-invariant (LTI) systems, where both the next state and output are linear functions of the current state and input.
+These systems are governed by parameters that remain constant over time \cite{SibaiH2018}.
+In contrast, nonlinear functions determine these relationships in nonlinear systems~\cite{guckenheimer2013nonlinear, Jiang_2019}.

-System identification is the process of learning dynamical models from input and output data.
-In this way, one can learn the dynamics of a system in a data-driven way, without explicit physical derivations.
-It is often used to learn dynamical systems in the real world, where exact dynamics are unknown, with applications including robotics, fluid dynamics, and physics \citep{sarkar2021finite, venkatesh2002system}.
-Traditional approaches for system identification typically assume access to centralized datasets.
-However, in modern deployments---such as multi-robot systems, sensor networks, and connected vehicles---data is naturally distributed across many devices.
-Transmitting all data to a central location is often impractical due to privacy, bandwidth, or energy limitations.
+System identification is a data-driven approach to learn dynamical models from input and output data.
+It is often used to learn dynamical systems for which exact dynamics are unknown, with applications including robotics, fluid dynamics, physics and healthcare \cite{sarkar2021finite, venkatesh2002system,NAP26894}.
+Traditional approaches for system identification assume centralized data.
+However, in modern applications, data is often distributed across many devices, and transmitting all data to a central server is often impractical due to privacy, bandwidth, or energy limitations.
 To address these challenges, we consider \textit{federated} system identification, which is emerging as a privacy-preserving alternative.
 In this paradigm, multiple clients collaboratively learn a model without sharing raw data, communicating only model updates.
-Prior work has explored federated identification for LTI systems \citep{fedsysid}, demonstrating convergence benefits that scale with the number of participating clients.
-However, this line of work is restricted to linear models, which fundamentally limits its applicability.
+Prior work has explored federated identification for LTI systems \cite{fedsysid}.